jaysonkiggundu/LSP_REPO_DELTA/README.md

 To run this program correctly.

-1. Make sure you are on the root of this directory. /LSP_REPO_DELTA
+1. Make sure you are in the root directory. /LSP_REPO_DELTA

 2. Run command "java org.howard.edu.lsp.assignment1.HelloWorld" inside the terminal.